 We’ve talked before about the importance of communication in an interview.
 Therefore, when you ask a question, be sure to really listen to the answer.
 Don’t just ask a question and then zone out.
 Use answers to formulate your next thoughtful question, if appropriate.

 Everyone wants to feel loved.
-You can compliment the company for it’s growth, ihe quality of its products and services, or its culture.
+You can compliment the company for its growth, the quality of its products and services, or its culture.
 Regardless of what you choose to focus on, dropping compliments in through the interview or at the beginning of a conversation sets a tone for the entire interview.
-Compliments make the other party feel good about themselves and also gives a foundation to your enthusiasm.
+Compliments make the other party feel good about themselves and also gives a foundation for your enthusiasm.

+All of these tips will also help you if you're wondering, how do you stand out in a group interview?
 To some extent, whether you get a job is out of your control.
-You don’t know who else is interviewing and whether you will get unlucky and have bad chemistry with your interviewer.
+You don’t know who else is interviewing unless you're part of a group interview, and you don't know whether you will get unlucky and have bad chemistry with your interviewer.
 However, if you incorporate some of these tips into your interview, you’ll be off to a running start.